PowerPoint Tips Blog

 To use Presenter View, you need to be set up to use 2 monitors (but see my exception below).
 You need the following:

-- The computer must have multiple monitor capability.
-I’ve never seen a laptop that didn’t, but many desktop computers require two video cards.
+• The computer must have multiple monitor capability.
+I’ve never seen a laptop that didn’t, but some old desktop computers require two video cards.

-- You need to enable multiple monitor support by setting the display options.
+• You may need to enable multiple monitor support by setting the display options.
 This is a Windows function and varies with your version of Windows.
-Try going to the Control Panel and clicking the Display icon or right-clicking the desktop and choosing one of the options; on my Windows 7 laptop, I can choose Graphic Options> Output To, and then choose one of the options.
+You can usually press the Windows key + P and choose one of the options.
 Most laptops also have an F key that sets this up.
 For example, you might press the Fn key and the F5 key together.

 Go into PowerPoint and click the Slide Show tab.
 Check the Use Presenter View check box.
-(In PowerPoint 2003, choose Slide Show< Set Up Show and check the Show Presenter View check box.)
 Then go into Slide Show view by clicking the Slide Show view icon at the bottom of your screen or pressing F5 (to go to the 1st slide) or Shift+F5 (to go to the currently displayed slide).

 The problem is, this may not work!
 The check box may be grayed out or you may get a message saying that you need two monitors.
-That’s because Presenter View is designed to be used with your computer plus a projector.
+That’s because Presenter View is designed to be used with your computer plus a projector or second screen.

 But wait!
 What if you don’t have a second monitor?